-- 1. Push the eject button (Diagram reference, C) on the right of the optical drive to open the tray. - 2.
+- 1. Push the eject button (Diagram reference, B) on the right of the optical drive to open the tray. - 2.
 Place the disc on the tray so that it lays flat with the label facing upward. - 3.
-Push the eject button again to close the tray.
+Push the eject button again to close the tray. - 4.
+Push the tray back into the optical drive carefully.